 /usr/local/rvm directory to add a group that contains the folks you want to be able to administrate your rubies, install gems and what not.
 I then

 chmod -R g+w /usr/local/rvm to allow the group access.
-I have had mixed luck with this - best case scenario is to grant ownership to the 1 user who is going to be tasked with loading rubies and tell him to get at it.
+I have had mixed luck with this - best case scenario is to grant ownership to the 1 user who is going to be tasked with loading rubies and tell them to get at it.

 I also use the